 r values for roof, wall and floorThe location of the insulation changes the R-value as other materials like beams and joists in a roof transfer heat more rapidly.
 In simple terms, this means that the insulation has more heat to resist the flow.

-Increasing the thickness of the material, or of the overall structural build-up, will increase the R-value with dense products, as the entire build-up will become more resistant to the flow of heat.
+Increasing the thickness of the material, or the overall structural build-up, will increase the R-value with dense products, as the entire build-up will become more resistant to the flow of heat.

 How do you work out the R-value of a structure?